heptarch/heptarch.github.io/hacker/intro.md

 us.
 It is precisely this unimaginability that makes it hard to share at the pub or during a departmental coffee break.
 And like jokes, hacks are *memes*, designed to be socially distributed and mutually enjoyed.
 What’s the point if you can’t talk about it?

-These qualities of shareability and mutual enjoyment contribute to what is called the hack value, a term which actually predates "hack", and from which "hack" is formed.
+<p> These qualities of shareability and mutual enjoyment contribute to what is called the hack
+value, a term which actually predates "hack", and from which "hack" is formed.
 Just like humor, hack value is hard to define, but perhaps the most important component is leverage, which (analogous to mechanical leverage) we can define as the ratio of end result to the means
-used:
+used: </p>

 $$
 \text{hack value} = \frac{\text{ends}}{\text{means}}.